Milling Robots Perform Precise Cuts

-Main Elements of Robot Arm Cell
+Main Elements of Milling Robot Cell

 Because the tool paths will be created offline and no doubt consists of a large number of points reaching into the hundreds of thousands it must be borne in mind that the controller needs the capacity to hold large programs, reaching as much as 20 or 30 megabytes for large milling projects.
 Allied with the robot we must consider if you require an external axis.
 The need to re-orientate the stock will largely dictate the need of this axis.
 It allows the robot to work behind or to the side of the stock rather than having the robot “reaching”.
 Thereby, allowing the robot to work in a more rigid configuration of its axes.